Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

 "Of course!" the NALI responded.
 "You're certain you don't want your food pills instead?"

-"Yea...no.
-How about a piping hot cheesy pizza instead?
+"Um...no.
+How about a hot cheesy pizza instead?
 Make it a pepperoni.
-If you were a person, we'd share it with you.
+If we could, we'd share it with you.
 You'd love it, and probably stop recommending the food pills."
 Some of the NALI's came equipped with a built-in humor application so that it could keep it's passengers entertained (if they so wished), by joking and chatting.

 Our NALI laughed.
 "Maybe in my next upgrade, they'll program taste buds.
 Order submitted.
 Be there soon!"